Foundation Models for Structural Health Monitoring: Results

 \subsection{Comparison Baselines}

+We use different baseline algorithms depending on the UC, given the difference in the solved task, i.e., AD vs. TLE.
 For UC1, we compare against the top-performing model of \cite{9729869}, a PCA that considers a window dimension of 5 seconds (500 samples at 100 Hz) and a post-processing median filter with varying length to aggregate consecutive predictions.

-For UC2 and UC3, we compare with the five supervised algorithms proposed in \cite{burrello2022traffic}, i.e., the work that first introduced the UC2 dataset.
-Namely, we consider: i) a K-Nearest Neighbors (k-NN); ii) a Linear Regressor (LR); iii) a Random Forest (RF) trained with the variance reduction criterion~\cite{cart}; iv) a Support Vector Regressor (SVR); v) a Multi-Layer Perceptron (MLP) with ReLU activations, trained with the \textit{Adam} optimizer, a learning rate of $10^{-3}$ and a mini-batch size of 200.
-A summary of the state-of-the-art models and their hyperparameters is shown in Table \ref{tab:models}.
+We underline that this solution has already been shown to outperform convolutional and fully connected deep autoencoders, as demonstrated in~\cite{9729869}.